 United States of America

-Sellers in the US that are shipping overseas can enter their package information on the USPS website to determine which customs form is necessary.
+Sellers in the US that are delivering overseas can enter their package information on the USPS website to determine which customs form is necessary.

 Goods arriving into the US

-When goods are shipped into the US, the buyer (“Importer”) is responsible for any fees/taxes/duty that may accrue on the merchandise when it clears Customs and Border Protection (“CBP”).
+When goods are delivered into the US, the buyer (“Importer”) is responsible for any fees/taxes/duty that may accrue on the merchandise when it clears Customs and Border Protection (“CBP”).

 If any duty is owed, CBP will charge a processing fee for clearing the package.
 Duty and the processing fee are due at the local post office of the Buyer, where the package has been forwarded.